jvalls1/usa-indicators/school_level.md

         * Non-Hispanic
         * Hispanic
     * Facts
-      * Number of people with earning
+      * Number of people with earnings
       * Mean of earning
       * Standard Error
       (Facts for these dimensions)